michaelwfisher/michaelwfisher.github.io/about.md

 # Recent News

-- 2022: The preprint for our paper on a new optimal control design method using simple pole approximations is now [available](https://arxiv.org/pdf/2203.16765.pdf).
+- 2022: The preprint for our paper on a new optimal control design method using Hardy space approximations is now [available](https://arxiv.org/pdf/2203.16765.pdf).

 - 2022: Verena's paper on control design for dynamic virtual power plants